 - Three-part driver days: driving, on-duty, off-duty (these are blurring)

 - Maximum drive time of 14 hours for a short-haul drive (150 miles)

 But the shortage of truck drivers has led some to change those regulations to get more truckers on the road.

 What are the Ramifications of the Driver Shortage?

 Some states, like Tennessee, are passing regulations to lower the age limit of 21 to 18 for semi-truck drivers.
 This would allow younger drivers to not only fill some of the job openings but also cross state lines.

 But is lowering the age limit worth the risk?

 Teen drivers, even though they drive less, have an accident rate that is four times higher than that of drivers over 20.
 Teens also tend to speed and engage in distracted driving more often than older drivers.
 Big rig drivers younger than 21 already have a 500 percent increase in injury crashes compared to truck drivers overall, according to a study from the University of Michigan.
 Combining that reckless driving with heavy tractor-trailers could result in many more collisions and trucking accident lawsuits.

 How We Help Victims of Truck Accidents

-If you or a loved one has been involved in a truck accident, contact the experienced truck accidents lawyers at Waters Kraus & Paul today.
+If you or a loved one has been involved in a truck accident, contact the experienced truck accidents lawyers at Waters Kraus Paul & Siegel today.
 We understand the ins and outs of these difficult matters and we are prepared to provide swift and effective counsel for your case and help you get the results you deserve.
 Contact our experienced trucking accident lawyers now to see if you have a case.